jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 in FAT disk images are purely *local* times; they reflect whatever time zone and DST adjustment was in effect at the time they were created, but there is no record of *which* time zone or DST adjustment was used.
-Unfortunately, when certain modern operating systems (e.g., macOS) mount a FAT disk image, they try to partially compensate for that shortcoming, by quietly applying a DST adjustment to any timestamps that are either inside or outside of DST, and that determination is based on whether the *current* date is inside or outside of DST, which makes the alteration even more insidious.
-Last but not least, if the disk image was created in a region that didn't honor DST, or you are *currently* in a region that doesn't honor DST, then any DST alterations will be based on invalid assumptions.
+Unfortunately, when certain modern operating systems (e.g., macOS) mount a FAT disk image, they try to partially compensate for that shortcoming, by quietly applying a DST adjustment to any timestamps that were either inside or outside of DST, and that determination is based on whether the *current* date is inside or outside of DST, which makes the alteration even more insidious.
+Last but not least, if the disk image was created in a region that didn't use DST, or you are *currently* in a region that doesn't use DST, then those DST alterations will be based on invalid assumptions.
 As I blogged back in 2017, Daylight Savings Time is a serious headache for archivists.